 Supervisor: Rebecca Lucas, 908-284-7147, email@example.comThese courses may be used to satisfy the 21st Century Life and Careers or Career Technical Education graduation requirements.
 Please note: Prerequisite requirements for all courses are listed in the course descriptions.
 Please read these carefully, to ensure that all prerequisite courses have been taken before selecting a course.

 Note: This course will run five days a week for one semester.

 Learning about children, designing engaging lessons filled with art and handicrafts, applying principles learned about behavior, you will develop activities for the preschoolers' physical, social, intellectual and emotional learning skills.
 You will research and implement proven theories in early learning in this hands-on course, designed to be project-based using current methodologies and 21st century skills in education.
-Upon completion of the course with a B average or above, the student can apply to the Articulated Credit program with Raritan Valley Community College (RVCC), earning 3 college credits.

 #874 - EARLY CHILDHOOD EDUCATION - 5 CREDITS